Thrombosis of the hepatic artery. Hepatic vein thrombosis

 Treatment

 Thrombosis of the hepatic vessels requires complex treatment.
-On initial stages pathology, the use of medications is sufficient; in severe cases, surgical intervention is indicated to eliminate occlusion.
+On initial stages pathology, the use of medications is sufficient; in severe cases, surgical intervention is indicated to eliminate the occlusion.

 In the treatment of thrombosis, drugs are used to restore normal rheological properties blood, activation of blood flow and elimination of the causes that provoked the development of the disease.